passingbreeze/quick-power-usage/README.md

-# passingbreeze-repo-template
+# Quick Power Usage

-Repo Template for Passingbreeze's Side Project
+Quicksight for Power Usage from AI Nation